jaimedeclutters/jaimedeclutters.github.io/_posts/minimalism/2017-10-31-first-little-white-shack-design.md

 ![Upstairs view]({{site.url}}/assets/images/minimalism/first-little-white-shack-design/upstairs.png)

 <p class="call-to-action">Do you currently live in a small home with a family?
-What do you love what living small?</p>
+What do you love about living small?</p>